ktonon/elm-serverless/demo/README.md

 * `npm install`
 * `npm start`

-Which will start a server listening on port `3000`. [http://localhost:3000/quote](http://localhost:3000/quote) will respond with quotes which it fetches from another service
+Which will start a server listening on port `3000`.
+Note that the demo includes multiple, independent, elm-serverless applications which are deployed as a bundle.

+* [http://localhost:3000](http://localhost:3000) responds using the bare bones `Hello` world app.
+* [http://localhost:3000/quoted/...](http://localhost:3000/quoted) uses the `Quoted` app.

+See [serverless.yml][] and [webpack.config.js][] for details on how elm-serverless apps get mapped to base paths.

 ## Deploy to AWS Lambda